-CIHI provides a series of education sessions including eLearning and WebEx sessions on an on-going basis and in-person sessions a minimum of once per year.
+CIHI provides a series of education sessions including eLearning and live online sessions on an on-going basis.
 The topics for these sessions vary and a current schedule may be obtained either through CIHI's website or by contacting the MIS Staff at the Centre.
 Educational workshops are also available through the Centre and can be customized for specific needs and offered on a site specific or regional basis.